yeasy/learning_pickleball/01_background_en.md

 ![Various types of Pickleballs](_images/various-type-balls.png)

 The paddle of the Pickleball is like a large table tennis paddle without rubber, with a length of 15.5 ~ 17 inches (39.37 ~ 43.18 cm) and a width of 7 ~ 8.25 inches (17.78 ~ 20.96 cm).
 It was originally made of wood, and later glass fiber and carbon fiber were used, and other new materials too.
 The paddle has little elasticity and a smooth surface.
-Pickleball is easy to start, but getting to advanced requires lots of skills, strength and strategies.
+Pickleball is easy to start, but getting advanced requires lots of skills, strength and strategies.

 ![Pickleball Paddles](_images/pickleball-paddles.png)

-Pickleball scoring is similar to badminton, but only the server can score points during their round.
+Pickleball scoring is similar to badminton, but only the serving team can score points during their round.

 Taking doubles as an example, each game has 11 points, and each player on the serving side has one chance to serve (In total two chances for each side).
-After serving, the opponent receives the serve and returns, and the serving party hits the ball to the opposite side again, and can then start volleying the ball that has not landed.
+After serving, the opponent receives the serve and returns, and the serving party hits the ball to the opposite side.
+From the fourth shot,  players can either hit groundstroke or volley the ball that has not landed.
 If the serving team scores in this round, then switch sides with teammates and continue serving, otherwise the teammate will continue to serve.
 Only serving team can score points if they win the round, and the receiving team will not get points even win.

 In addition, the area near the net is called the "Non-Volley Zone (NVZ)" or "Kitchen".
 Competitors are not allowed to step into this area before and after a volley.